Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     [[pdf](https://arxiv.org/pdf/1504.01013.pdf)]
     [[vanity](https://www.arxiv-vanity.com/papers/1504.01013/)]
     * Title: Efficient piecewise training of deep structured models for semantic segmentation
+    * Year: 04 Apr `2015`
+    * Authors: Guosheng Lin, Chunhua Shen, Anton van dan Hengel, Ian Reid
+    * Abstract: Recent advances in semantic image segmentation have mostly been achieved by training deep convolutional neural networks (CNNs).
+We show how to improve semantic segmentation through the use of contextual information; specifically, we explore 'patch-patch' context between image regions, and 'patch-background' context.
+For learning from the patch-patch context, we formulate Conditional Random Fields (CRFs) with CNN-based pairwise potential functions to capture semantic correlations between neighboring patches.
+Efficient piecewise training of the proposed deep structured model is then applied to avoid repeated expensive CRF inference for back propagation.
+For capturing the patch-background context, we show that a network design with traditional multi-scale image input and sliding pyramid pooling is effective for improving performance.
+Our experimental results set new state-of-the-art performance on a number of popular semantic segmentation datasets, including NYUDv2, PASCAL VOC 2012, PASCAL-Context, and SIFT-flow.
+In particular, we achieve an intersection-over-union score of 78.0 on the challenging PASCAL VOC 2012 dataset.
+    * Comments:
+        * > Lin et al. [34] resized the input image for three scales and concatenated the resulting three-scale features to generate the unary and pairwise potentials of a Conditional Random Field (CRF).
+(Attention to Scale, 2015)

 ### Fully connected CRFs (Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials, 2012) (4)